Explanation of Course Numbers

 Introduces students to the basic health aspects of the aging process and special health promotion needs for this group.
-Problems of aging and public health solutions for older Americans will be examined.
-Students will be able to define the public health concerns for aging Americans, how aging is affected by a multitude of factors, identify health promotion strategies to assist in reaching out to this population and develop methods of collaboration with agencies and organizations to improve the health of the aging population.
+Problems of aging and public health solutions for older Americans are examined.
+Students are able to define the public health concerns for aging Americans, how aging is affected by a multitude of factors, identify health promotion strategies to assist in reaching out to this population and develop methods of collaboration with agencies and organizations to improve the health of the aging population.
 Prerequisite: PUBH 6007.
-Summer.

 PUBH 6552.
 Women's Health.
 2 Credits.

 Issues of women’s health through the life cycle.
 The process of critically evaluating women’s health research and issues.